polterguy/polterguy.github.io/documentation/magic.lambda.crypto/index.md

    decryption-key:x:././*/crypto.rsa.create-key/[0,1]/*/private

-// Verifying signature of encrypted message. crypto.rsa.verify:x:- signature:x:@crypto.decrypt/*/signature
+// Verifying signature of encrypted message. crypto.verify:x:- public-key:x:././*/crypto.rsa.create-key/[1,2]/*/public
-   public-key:x:././*/crypto.rsa.create-key/[1,2]/*/public
 ```

+Only after the message is verified, the actual content of the message is possible to read, as the
+value of the **[crypto.verify]** slot - Unless you pass in a **[verify-key]** during the invocation
+to **[crypto.decrypt]**, at which point that key will be used to verify the signature of the message,
+after package has been encrypted.
+Of course, normally you wouldn't know the the idenity of the signer,
+or what public key to use to verify the signature, before *after* you have decrypted the message.
+At which point you can use **[crypto.get-key]** to retrieve the signing key, after having decrypted
+the message.

 **Notice** - We're using only 512 bit strength in the above example.
 Make sure you (at least) use
 2048, preferably 4096 in real world usage.

-If the above invocation to **[crypto.rsa.verify]** does not throw an exception, we know for a fact that
+If the above invocation to **[crypto.verify]** does not throw an exception, we know for a fact that
 the message was cryptographically signed with the private key that matches its **[public-key]** argument.
 Normally the fingerprint of the sender's key is asssociated with some sort of _"authorisation object"_
 to elevate the rights of the user, only *after* having verified the message originated from a trusted
 party.

 Hence, from the caller's perspective it's *one* invocation to encrypt and sign a message.
 From the receiver's
-perspective it's *two* steps to both decrypt and verify the integrity of a message.
-The reasons for this,
+perspective it's *two* steps to both decrypt and verify the integrity of a message, unless you know who
-is because we do *not know* who signed the message, before the message has been decrypted using the receiver's
+the message originated from.
+The reasons for this, is because we do *not normally know* who signed the message,
-private key.
-This prevents any part of the message, except its bare minimum to be provided over your insecure
+before the message has been decrypted using the receiver's private key.
+This prevents any part of the message,
-channel - Giving spoofers and malicious hackers literally nothing to work with, except the fingerprint
+except its bare minimum to be provided over your insecure channel - Giving spoofers and malicious hackers
-of the public key the message was encrypted with.
+literally nothing to work with, except the fingerprint of the public key the message was encrypted with.

 Hence, malicious adversaries in the middle of the communication, will not know who the message originated from,
 only to what decryption key it was addressed.
 In addition no adversary will be able to read the encrypted content.